Are Boston’s Easy To Potty Train? How To Do It In 5 Steps (2023)

 • The American Kennel Club recommends using puppy pads instead of exposing your Boston Terrier puppy to a public place if they have not completed their vaccinations.

-• Puppies can only hold their bladder for approximately their age in months plus one hour (source).
-For example, a three-month-old Boston Terrier puppy would be able to “hold it” for around four hours.
+• Puppies can only hold their bladder for approximately their age in months plus one hour (sourceOpens in a new tab.).
+For example, a three-month-old Boston Terrier puppy would be able to “hold it” for around four hours.Opens in a new tab.

 • Nighttime does not extend the number of hours a puppy can hold it.
 Keep this in mind so that you can plan accordingly.